panzershreks/Masterclass_Trainee/README.md

 ## Running the Virtual Machine
 - Once you have the VM on your machine, open VMWare Workstation/ VMFusion
 - Select **Open a Virtual Machine** and navigate to where you've placed the downloaded VM.
+Select and open the VM.
+- VM Password: master01